unbit/uwsgi-docs/BuildSystem.rst

 this will build the plugin in plugins/psgi to the psgi_plugin.so file

-To specify a build profile when you build a plugin you can pass it as additional argument
+To specify a build profile when you build a plugin, you can pass the profile as an additional argument

 .. code-block:: sh